 Roles and Duties of Strata Councils vs. Property Management Companies

-Some of the most common problems in a community happen due to poor communication between residents and Strata Councils, originating from a difference in expectations and a lack of education on the roles and duties of Strata Councils and their property management company.
+Some of the most common problems in a community happen due to poor communication between residents and Strata Councils, originating from a difference in expectations and a lack of education on the roles and duties of Strata Councils and their property management companies.

 At Tribe, we're on a mission to empower and educate residents and councils to understand where these roles and responsibilities lie so that we can all work together and have an efficient and healthy relationship which will benefit the entire community.